justin-marian/router/README.md

 **Algorithm Overview:**

-`LPM` (Longest Prefix Match) is used by the router to determine the **best matching route** for a given **destination IP address**.
+`Longest Prefix Match` is used by the router to determine the **best matching route** for a given **destination IP address**.

-- When a router receives a packet, it needs to decide where to forward it based on the destination IP address.
+- When a router receives a packet, it needs to decide where to forward it based on the **destination IP** address.
 - The router looks in its routing table, with multiple entries with IP address prefixes and next-hop information.
-- For each entry in the routing table, the router compares the destination IP address with the stored prefixes.
+- For each entry in the routing table, the router compares the **destination IP** address with the stored prefixes.
 - Router follows the **most specific route** to the destination, the router chooses the one with the `longest prefix` (`most specific route`), improving routing efficiency and accuracy.

 ## ARP

 - **Searching for ARP Table Entry:**
-  - Iterates through address entries to find an entry with a specified IP.
+  - Iterates through address entries to find an entry with a specified **IP**.
   - Returns *the entry's index if found; otherwise, returns -1*.
 - **Inserting New ARP Table Entry:**
   - Inserts a new entry with the provided IP and MAC address.
 Checks for duplicates, expands table capacity.